FREE SHIPPING on orders over $75 International: over $250

 Why Jian Zhan?

 For one, it is crucial to consider the cultural implications of the Song Dynasty.
 As well as the practices of tea masters at the time.
-During the Song Dynasty, tea masters were commonly monks who came from Zen temples.
-Tea was not only grown at the temple grounds, but it was also often processed there, and the art of serving tea was perfected in Buddhist temples.
-Thus the tea ceremony of the Song Dynasty as a whole had an air of Zen practices.
+During the Song Dynasty, tea masters were often monks from Zen temples.
+Tea was not only grown on the temple grounds but was also often processed there, and the art of serving tea was perfected in Buddhist temples.
+Thus, the tea ceremony of the Song Dynasty tea ceremony as a whole had an air of Zen practice.

 Zen appreciates quite plain objects that are not particularly eye-catching at first sight.
 It is at a closer look and a better examination that we can see what makes the item irreparable and unique.
 Looking at a Tian Mu tea bowl from afar, you might not be immediately drawn by its dark and heavy exterior.
 It is upon closer examination that we can notice the hare fur and oil drop patterns that draw us in, as if into the universe itself.